Tom Novell discusses groundwater data collection with OE Data Manager Susan Gottfried.

 NOAA National Coastal Data Development Center

-Through a competitive proposal process, NOAA’s Office of Ocean Exploration & Research (OER) either partially or wholly sponsors ocean exploration (OE) expeditions each year.
-Several are selected as Signature Expeditions, meaning they are highlighted on OER’s Education and Outreach website – the one you are reading now – and have an assigned OE Data Manager.
-As the assigned OE Data Manager, I am charged with managing the metadata and the data collected, recorded, generated, or otherwise produced from the Thunder Bay Sinkholes 2008 expedition.
-My job is to ensure that this expedition’s data are documented by metadata and that they are eventually archived to the NOAA archive centers.
+Through a competitive proposal process, NOAA's Office of Ocean Exploration and Research (OER) either partially or wholly sponsors Ocean Explorer (OE) expeditions each year.
+Several are selected as signature expeditions, meaning they are highlighted on OER's education and outreach Web site— the one you are reading now — and have an assigned OE data manager.
+As the assigned OE data manager, I am charged with managing the metadata and the data collected, recorded, generated, or otherwise produced from the Thunder Bay Sinkholes 2008 expedition.
+My job is to ensure that this expedition's data are documented by metadata and that they are eventually archived to the NOAA archive centers.
 With the U.S. taxpayer footing at least part of the bill for OE-sponsored expeditions, the government mandates that the data and results of the research are eventually made available to the public for inspiration, for education, for academia, for science, for legislation, and indeed, for the future.

 Devin Bonnie controls the Phantom S2 ROV from the R/V Laurentian

-On all ocean expeditions, research scientists have intellectual property rights to the data they record and collect, to the products they generate, and to the publications they produce.
-These modern-day explorers are on a quest for discovery.
-They want to be able to study, analyze and publish their findings.
-As a result, they are protective of their data until they’ve had time to complete their research.
+The modern-day explorers who participate in OE missions are on a quest for discovery.
+They want to be able to study, analyze, and publish their findings.
+As a result, they are protective of their data until they've had time to complete their research.
+In fact, research scientists on all ocean expeditions have intellectual property rights to the data they record and collect, to the products they generate, and to the publications they produce.
 But because of government funding, the general public has its own right to the data.
-By preparing the metadata for the expedition data during or soon after the expedition, OER stands ready to submit the metadata and data to the archive centers in the appropriate standard formats at such time that the scientists are ready to release their data – and in doing so, further science research and make their mark in history.
+By preparing the metadata for the expedition data during or soon after the expedition, OER stands ready to submit the metadata and data to the archive centers in the appropriate standard formats at such time that the scientists are ready to release their data — and, in doing so, to further science research and make their mark in history.

 (top)